Lokananda/incubator-quickstep/Global_SMA_Examples.md

 SELECT * FROM lineorder14_c WHERE lo_custkey<=499;

-Note lo_custkey is a sorted column
+Note 'lo_custkey' is a sorted column

 6. Execute sample select query to test the performance of Quickstep with Global SMA at 1% selectivity